 "machine that cuts, threshes, and cleans grain," 1900, short for combine harvester, combine mower (1857), from combine (v.).
 The noun was used earlier in the sense "conspiracy" (c.
 1600); it became obsolete but was revived (1886) in the sense "combination or agreement between persons to further common interests."

-early 15c., from Middle French combiner (14c.), from Late Latin combinare "to unite, yoke together," from Latin com "with, together" (see com-) + bini "two by two," adverb from bi- "twice" (from PIE root *dwo- "two").
+early 15c., "to associate, unite, join two or more things together" (transitive), from Old French combiner (14c.) and directly from Late Latin combinare "to unite, yoke together," from Latin com "with, together" (see com-) + bini "two by two," adverb from bi- "twice" (from PIE root *dwo- "two").
+Intransitive sense "unite, coalesce, come together into one body" is from 1712.
 Related: Combinative; combined; combining.

 Web design and development by MaoningTech.